Characters: Avatar: The Last Airbender: Team Avatar

 - Giant Flyer: Uses Airbending to propel himself through the sky.

 - Last of His Kind: He's the only sky bison seen throughout the entire series and is assumed to be such.
-Ultimately subverted in The Legend of Korra, as other sky bison herds were discovered.
+Ultimately subverted in The Legend of Korra, as other sky bison herds were discovered (or preserved by dissident Fire Sages).

 - Mix-and-Match Critters: Originally a bison mixed with a manatee, although the bison part mostly took over in development.